Permanentfrost/HomeLab/README.md

 or
 `sudo systemctl restart ssh`

-###### 10. Two-factor authentication with SSH
+###### Two-factor authentication with SSH

 To take SSH security to the next level, you may also enable two-factor authentication.
 In this approach, you receive a one-time password on your mobile phone, email or through a third-party aunthentication app.

 You may read about setting up two-factor authentication with SSH here.

-Conclusion
+###### Conclusion

-You can see all the parameters of your SSH server using this command:
+You can see all the parameters of your SSH server using the command `sshd -T`

-sshd -T
 This way, you can easily see if you need to change any parameter to enhance the security of the SSH server.

-You should also keep the SSH install and system updated.
+Also remember to keep the SSH install and system updated regularly.

 </details>

 <details>
 <summary> Fail2Ban DetailInstall </summary>
-## Fail2Ban Detailierte Anleitung
+## Fail2Ban

 Install Fail2Ban on Ubuntu & Debian